 Within the broad area of gene regulation, we focus our effort on understanding gene regulatory networks that control: 1) stem cell phenotype (fate specification); and 2) disease development.
 These efforts will help us better understand how the different processes controlling gene expression are coordinated in the cell and deepen our knowledge of organismal development and disease processes.
 Towards this goal, we are conducting interdisciplinary research, combining wet-lab experiments and computation along the following two lines:

-Model gene regulatory networks in development
+Model gene regulatory networks in development and disease

 Discover molecular networks as biomarkers for human diseases